cheul0518/CS590BTS/Lab1/Setup.md

    <br />

    3. Go Programming Language: https://golang.org/doc/install
    - After you've installed Go package, check the $GOPATH variable: it defaults to a directory named "go" insdie your home directory (e.g. /Users/USERNAME/go/).
-By the way you check it by typing "go env"
+By the way you can check it by typing "go env" and looking up the enviroment variable there
-   - For convenience, add the workstation's bin subdirectory to your path: "$ export PATH=$PATH:$(go env GOPATH)/bin"
+   - Add the workstation's bin subdirectory to your path: "export PATH=$PATH:$(go env GOPATH)/bin" (for convenience)
-   - Type $ export GOPATH=$(go env GOPATH) for the convienece.
-You can now use $GOPATH instead of $(go env GOPATH)
+   - Type "export GOPATH=$(go env GOPATH)".
+So you can now use $GOPATH instead of $(go env GOPATH) (for convenience)